Sticky-note robbery fails, man then goes to next-door bar

 Police say an employee told them that she didn’t turn over any money.
 Police say the man then walked to 39th Avenue Bar and Grill located next door.

-The employee told police the man never and that he used his elbow to push open the door as he left.
+The employee told police the man never spoke and that he used his elbow to push open the door as he left.

 Most Read Nation & World Stories